ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 let apiInstance = new SpoonacularApi.DefaultApi();
 let opts = {
-  'limitLicense': true, // Boolean | Whether the recipes should have an open license that allows for displaying with proper attribution.
+  'limitLicense': true, // Boolean | Whether the recipes should have an open license that allows display with proper attribution.
-  'tags': vegetarian, dessert, // String | The tags (can be diets, meal types, cuisines, or intolerances) that the recipe must adhere to.
+  'tags': vegetarian, dessert, // String | The tags (can be diets, meal types, cuisines, or intolerances) that the recipe must have.
   '_number': 1 // Number | The number of random recipes to be returned (between 1 and 100).
 };
 apiInstance.getRandomRecipes(opts, (error, data, response) => {